The Pearl (novella)

 The Pearl is a piece of literature by the American author John Steinbeck.
 It was first published as a short story in 1945, and later published as an expanded novella two years later.
 The story follows a pearl diver, Kino, and explores man's purpose as well as greed, defiance of societal norms, and evil.
 Steinbeck's inspiration was a Mexican folk tale from La Paz, Baja California Sur, which he had heard in a visit to the formerly pearl-rich region in 1940.

-The book was adapted as a Mexican film named La Perla (1947) and as a cult Kannada movie Ondu Muttina Kathe (1987).
-The story is one of Steinbeck's most popular books and has been widely used in middle and high school classes.
+The Pearl is one of Steinbeck's most popular books and has been widely used in US middle and high school classes.
 The Pearl is sometimes considered a parable.

+The book was adapted as a Mexican film named La Perla (1947) and as a Kannada-language movie Ondu Muttina Kathe (1987) in India.